rdkcentral/rdk-halif-device_settings/docs/pages/images/dsHdmiIn_halSpec.md

 style x fill:#9f9,stroke:#333,stroke-width:0.3px,align:left
  ```

+@todo change HDMI port to HDMI input ports across entire document.
+And fix spelling and sentence errors.

-DeviceSettings `HdmiIn` `HAL` provides a set of `APIs` to initialize, query, and set information about the HDMI ports, such as the number of HDMI ports, the current status of a selected HDMI port, pausing and playing audio, setting the video scale, and selecting which HDMI input is being used.
+Device Settings `HdmiIn` `HAL` provides a set of `APIs` to initialize, query and set information about the HDMI ports, such as getting the number of HDMI ports, getting the current status of a selected HDMI port, pausing and playing audio, setting the video scale and selecting which HDMI input to be selected as active.
+And registering callbacks fo asyncronous notifications.

 ## Component Runtime Execution Requirements